bmaupin/civ-modding-tools/alpha-centauri/README.md

 - Enter: ending the turn, choosing the default selection for most popups
 - Esc: close popups (e.g. research complete, base founded), go back during setup
 - Shift-A: automate (formers, etc)
+  - When [Thinker mod](#thinker-mod) is installed, this can be used to automate any unit!
+Colony pods, military units, etc.
 - /: explore automatically (scouts, etc)

 #### Game options